upper/upper.io/upper-docs/upper.io/v2/content/getting-started/index.md

 In order to use `db` efficiently you can follow some recommended patterns:

+1. This is not a full-featured ORM, make sure you understand the database you're working with.
 1. Use Go structs to describe data models.
-You may want to use one struct to describe a table.
+One struct per table is a common thing.
-1. Try to stick to sets.
+1. Try to use the collection / result set model first.
-1. When in doubt, use SQL.
+1. When in doubt, use the query builder or plain SQL.

 ### Mapping tables to structs

-Add a `db` struct tag next to an **exported field** to map that field to a table column:
+Add a `db` struct tag next to an *exported field* to map that field to a table
+column:

 ```go
 type Person struct {